YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 - If :code:`timeout_nsec` exceeds :code:`yottadb.YDB_MAX_TIME_NSEC`, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_TIME2LONG == YDBError.code()`
 - If the lock resource names exceeds the maximum number supported (currently 11), the function raises a :code:`yottadb.YDBError` exception where :code:`yottadb.YDB_ERR_PARMOFLOW == YDBError.code()`
-- If :code:`keys` is not a sequence of tuples representing variable name and subscript pairs, or a series of :code:`yottadb.Key` objects, then the function raises a :code:`yottadb.YDBError` exception where :code:`yottadb.YDB_ERR_INVLNPAIRLIST == YDBError.code()`
+- If :code:`keys` is not a Tuple of tuples representing variable name and subscript pairs, or a series of :code:`yottadb.Key` objects, then the function raises a :code:`yottadb.YDBError` exception where :code:`yottadb.YDB_ERR_INVLNPAIRLIST == YDBError.code()`
 - If it is able to acquire the lock resource within :code:`timeout_nsec` nanoseconds, it returns holding the lock, otherwise it raises a :code:`YDBTimeoutError` exception.
 If :code:`timeout_nsec` is zero, the function makes exactly one attempt to acquire the lock, which is the default behavior if a value for :code:`timeout_nsec` is omitted.
 - If the underlying :ref:`ydb-lock-s-st-fn` call returns any other error, the function raises an exception containing the error code and message.